Djokovic out of the Australian Open after court rejects visa challenge – KION546

 “Australians have made great sacrifices to get to this point,” the statement said.

+“This cancellation decision was made on health, safety and good order grounds, on the basis that it was in the public interest to do so.
+I welcome the decision to keep our borders strong and keep Australians safe,” he said.

+“I thank the Court for their prompt attention to these issues and the patience of all involved as we have worked to resolve this issue.
+It’s now time to get on with the Australian Open and get back to enjoying tennis over the summer.”

-Although Covid-19 cases are rising in Australia, the country has a relatively low death toll compared to other countries.
+Although Covid-19 cases are rising in Australia, the country has a high rate of vaccination and its death toll from Covid-19 remains relatively low compared to other countries.

-Last week the country surpassed one million Covid cases over the entire pandemic — but more than half of those were acquired in the last two weeks.
+Last week the country surpassed 1 million Covid cases over the entire pandemic — but more than half of those were in the last two weeks.

 What happened in court